-- Confirm the telephone contact by written notice mailed to the member's authorized representative on that same date. - Place a dated copy of the notice in the member's medical file and document the telephone contact with either the member or their representative on either the notice itself or in a separate entry in the member's file. - Ensure that the documentation indicates that the staff person told the member or representative the planned discharge date, the date that the beneficiary's financial liability begins, the beneficiary's appeal rights and how and when to initiate an appeal.
-Ensure the documentation includes the name of the staff person initiating the contact, the name of the representative contacted by phone, the date and time of telephone contact and the telephone number called.
+- Confirm telephone contact by written notice mailed to the member's authorized representative on that same date. - Place a dated copy of the notice in the member's medical file and document the telephone contact with either the member or their representative on either the notice itself or in a separate entry in the member's file. - Ensure the documentation indicates the staff person told the member or representative the planned discharge date, the date the member's financial liability begins, the member's appeal rights, and how and when to initiate an appeal. - Ensure the documentation includes the name of the staff person initiating the contact, the name of the representative contacted by phone, the date and time of telephone contact, and the telephone number called.